dax8it/-JIUJITSU-Martial-Arts/src/content/pages/index.md

   - The academy is situated in the lively neighborhood of Jackson Heights, Queens, New York City.
 - **Why is community engagement a priority for the academy?**
   - Community engagement plays a pivotal role in the holistic development of members.

-This format cleans up the HTML and comments, converting links and text into readable Markdown syntax suitable for documentation or other Markdown-supporting environments.